firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-15-on-the-other-side-of-the-line.md

 I hope Paulo has made some friends, but I worry.
 I know my partner.
 Paulo works from home, and is terrible at small talk.
 Almost all our friends are caught on this side of the Line.
 Of the two of us, it should have been me in the corner of the house without the stairs.

-The email from Paulo yesterday ended with: “P.S. ___  miss Turnip” There’s only so many ways I can ad lib that.
+The email from Paulo yesterday ended with: “P.S. ___  miss Turnip.”
+There’s only so many ways I can ad lib that.
 By rights, Turnip is his dog.
 We adopted him so that Paulo had an officemate during our working hours.
 They were – are – best buds and, until three months ago, they were rarely apart.

 I don't realize I've stopped scratching Turnip until he nudges me with his nose, staring at me expectantly.